cathrynploehn-NIST/Visualizationintroduction/Designing a new evaluation framework.md

 #### A. Case study
 1. After developers install and train domain experts,
 2. Domain experts review tool usage at increments of useage
-3. Domain tasks used for data science tools (with and without use of new developer system) logged
+3. Use of any data science tools used for domain tasks (with and without use of new developer system) are logged
 4. Importance of tasks rated by domain experts.
 Tasks will be used for performance and usability evaluation

-#### B. Performance and usability
+#### B. Usability evaluation
 1. Top tasks molded into controlled experiments
 2. Domain experts (different from case study experts) perform task experiments on site for each developer system